Syllabus - Computer Sciences 307 -Foundations of Computer Science

 Teaching Staff:

-Estimates of the required effort to pass the class are:
+Estimates of the required effort to pass the class for the on target student:

 Formal Course Prerequisites: